-- 11. Reflects the adjustment to include additional compensation expense that the Company expects to incur as follows: - a.
-Estimated amortization of restricted share awards with an aggregate value of \$22.0 million to be granted to the Company's executive officers and other employees based on a four year vesting period. - b.
-Cash compensation of \$435 and restricted share compensation with an aggregate value of \$375 to the Company's non-employee trustees. - 12.
-Represents the elimination of interest expense totalling \$28,567 incurred on the portion of the predecessor's variable rate mortgage debt that will be repaid with substantially all of the net proceeds of this offering. - 13.
-Reflects interest expense of \$6,426 arising from the \$140,000 unsecured term loan.
-The term loan has an original maturity of September 30, 2011, with two six month extension options and bears interest at LIBOR plus 4.25%, with a LIBOR floor of 1.00% (5.25% as of December 31, 2010). - 14.
-Represents the elimination of \$58 of interest expense arising from the ineffective portion of interest rate swaps terminated in connection with the repayment of a portion of the predecessor's variable rate mortgage debt with substantially all of the net proceeds of this offering. - 15.
-Represents the portion of proforma income from continuing operations attributable to the OP unit holders. - 16.
-Represents the elimination of distributions to preferred shareholders in connection with the formation transactions.
+- 9. Reflects the adjustment to include additional compensation expense that the Company expects to incur as follows: - a.
+Estimated amortization of restricted share awards with an aggregate value of \$19.8 million granted to the Company's executive officers and other employees based on a four year vesting period. - b.
+Cash compensation of \$435 and restricted share compensation with an aggregate value of \$375 granted to the Company's non-employee trustees. - 10.
+Represents the elimination of interest expense totalling \$27,746 incurred on the portion of the predecessor's variable rate mortgage debt that was repaid with substantially all of the net proceeds of the IPO and cash on hand. - 11.
+Reflects interest expense of \$4,672 arising from the \$142,000 of mortgage loans.
+The mortgage loans have an initial term of three years and bear interest at LIBOR plus 3.60% (3.86% as of December 31, 2010). - 12.
+Represents the elimination of \$58 of interest expense arising from the ineffective portion of interest rate swaps terminated in connection with the repayment of a portion of the predecessor's variable rate mortgage debt with all of the net proceeds of the IPO.